Cuzi15/simple-speedometer/README.md

 📥 Installation

-Download or clone the resource.

-Place the folder into your FiveM server’s resources directory.
+Download the resource, then place the folder into your FiveM server’s resources directory.

-Add the following line to your server.cfg:
+Add the following line to your server.cfg:    ensure simple-speedometer

-  ensure simple-speedometer

 Start or restart your server.